-PEER ON PEER ABUSE
+CHILD ON CHILD ABUSE

-Children can abuse other children.
-This is generally referred to as peer on peer abuse and can take many forms.
+Children can abuse other children and this can take many forms.
 It can happen both inside and outside of school.
 There may also be reports where the children concerned attend two or more different schools.

-Peer on peer abuse will not be tolerated.
-All staff will take a zero tolerance approach to any abusive behaviours and will stop and challenge inappropriate behaviours between peers, many of which may be sexual in nature.
-We recognise that even if there are no reported cases of peer on peer abuse that such abuse may still be taking place and all staff should be vigilant.
+Child on child abuse will not be tolerated.
+All staff will take a zero tolerance approach to any abusive behaviours and will stop and challenge inappropriate behaviours between children, many of which may be sexual in nature.
+We recognise that even if there are no reported cases of child on child abuse that such abuse may still be taking place and all staff should be vigilant.

-A difficult feature of peer on peer abuse is that the perpetrators could be victims themselves and possibly are being abused by other family members, other adults and children.
-In cases where peer on peer abuse is identified we will follow our procedures for dealing with concerns, recognising that both the victim and perpetrator will require support.
+A difficult feature of child on child abuse is that the perpetrators could be victims themselves and possibly are being abused by other family members, other adults and children.
+In cases where child on child abuse is identified we will follow our procedures for dealing with concerns, recognising that both the victim and perpetrator will require support.

-The school takes the following steps to minimise the risk of peer on peer abuse: Promoting an open and honest environment where children feel safe and confident to share their concerns and worries
+The school takes the following steps to minimise the risk of child on child abuse:

-- Using Circle Times, small keygroup times and PSHE to educate and reinforce our messages through stories and role play - Ensuring school is well supervised, especially in areas where children may be vulnerable, meeting EYFS ratios as required - Ensures staff are aware of the indicators and signs of peer on peer abuse and how to identify them - Addresses inappropriate behaviour (even if it appears to be relatively minor) - Record any incidents of child v child harm in our Incident Book for further action by staff and SLT and parents informed (see Incident Book procedures) - Has clear robust policies on dealing with key issues of behaviour such as cyber bullying - Ensures staff and students are aware of the policies - Ensures robust supervision and be aware of potential risky areas in the school - Increases supervision during key times - Takes steps to prevent isolation - Separates children if needed - Where risk is identified, a student risk assessment is put in place
+- Promoting an open and honest environment where children feel safe and confident to share their concerns and worries - Using circle times, small key group times and Personal, Social and Emotional development to educate and reinforce our messages through stories, role play etc. - Ensuring school is well supervised, especially in areas where children may be vulnerable meeting Early Years Ratios as required. - Ensures staff are aware of the indicators and signs of child on child abuse and how to identify them - Addresses inappropriate behaviour (even if it appears to be relatively minor) - Has clear robust policies on dealing with key issues of behaviour such as cyber bullying - Ensures staff and children are aware of the policies - Ensures robust supervision and be aware of potential risky areas in the school - Increases supervision during key times - Takes steps to prevent isolation - Separates children if needed - Where risk is identified, an individual child risk assessment is put in place - Takes steps to prevent isolation - Separates children if needed - Where risk is identified, an individual child risk assessment is put in place